hairy-tortoise/Pdf-Viewer/README.md

 ## How to integrate into your app?
-Integrating the project is simple, All you need to do is follow the below steps
+Integrating the project is simple.
+All you need to do is follow the below steps:

 Step 1.
-Add the JitPack repository to your build file.
-Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file and in your root build.gradle at the end of repositories:

 ```java
 allprojects {